Oortonaut/ImGuiStyleSystem/README.md

+# NOTE
+There is no code checked in yet.

 # ImGui Style System

 IGSS is a style system for ImGui.
 It supports parent styles and a versatile element coloring system.